thot-experiment/amallo/README.md

 > <think>
   Okay, so I need to tell a funny joke ...
 ```
-if you change your mind before a request finishes, it's possible to abort it
+If you change your mind before a request finishes, it's possible to abort it, ollama will cancel inference in response.
 ```js
 generation.abort()
 ```